-If you're paying employees through PAYE, find out what to put in your Full Payment Submission (FPS) and Employer Payment Summary (EPS).
+Find out what to put in your Full Payment Submission (FPS) and Employer Payment Summary (EPS) if you're paying employees through PAYE.

-If you’ve not paid any employees in a tax month, send an EPS instead of an FPS.
+If you’ve not paid any employees in a tax month, send an EPS instead of a FPS.

 Your payroll software may have different names for the fields below.

 Report these in every FPS and EPS.

 |HMRC office number||The first part of your employer PAYE reference (3 digits) — this is on the letter HMRC sent you when you registered as an employer.
 You can also find it on P6 or P9 coding notices|

 |Employer PAYE reference||The second part of your employer PAYE reference (the letters and numbers after the slash)|

 |Accounts Office reference||Format ‘123PA00012345’ — you’ll get this from HMRC after you’ve registered as an employer.
 It’s available online if you pay electronically or via your payment booklet P30BC if you do not|

 |Related tax year||The Income Tax year that this report relates to|

 Include these if they apply to your business.